International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 During a renewal audit, the focus will be on the changes since the last audit.

 #### Ad Hoc Approval
-The assessment for an Ad Hoc Approval is necessary, when significant changes of the Evaluation Facility or of the IDS Certification Standards occur, which could have an impact on the given approval.
+The assessment for an Ad Hoc Approval is necessary, when significant changes of the evaluation facility or of the IDS certification standards occur, which could have an impact on the given approval.
-The scenario for the Evaluation Facility includes e.g. changes regarding processes, persons, responsibilities, location or physical environment like laboratories.
+The scenario for the evaluation facility includes e.g. changes regarding processes, persons, responsibilities, location or physical environment like laboratories.
-The scenario for the IDS Certification Standards includes major changes to the requirements catalogues or the certification procedure.
+The scenario for the IDS certification standards includes major changes to the requirements catalogues or the certification procedure.

 Unlike the (Re-)Approval, the Ad Hoc Approval mainly consists of the check of documents prefilled by the Evaluation Facility which explain the significance of the changes and whether they affect the ability of the evaluation facility to conduct evaluations.
-The review of the documents is conducted by the Certification Body.
+The review of the documents is conducted by the certification body.

 Based on these documents, the
 Certification Body decides, if a more detailed audit is necessary because the validity of the approval is at risk.
 In this case, the next re-approval would be moved forward.

 ## Restriction, Suspension or Withdrawal of Approval
-- The evaluation facility is obliged to inform the certification in detail without delay if it becomes aware that the requirements for an evaluation facility have not been or are no longer met.
+- The evaluation facility is obliged to inform the certification body in detail without delay if it becomes aware that the requirements for an evaluation facility have not been or are no longer met.
 - If the certification body has reason to believe, that the requirements for an evaluation facility have not been or are no longer met, it shall immediately take the necessary measures to determine whether the requirements are met.
 The action for determination should be an Ad Hoc Approval Assessment to analyse the potential non-fulfilment of requirements.
 Based on this assessment, the re-approval Assessment may be moved forward to allow a more thorough assessment, if the validity of the approval is at risk.